 This primer is designed to help corporate directors understand why climate change belongs on their agenda and how they can oversee climate-related risks and opportunities.
 It puts climate in perspective for directors’ everyday decisions and considerations.
 It also provides the tools and resources for boards to successfully navigate the transition toward a net-zero future and address the challenges this shift brings head-on.

 “For the long-term health of companies, boards must understand the significance of climate to their work.
-It’s past time for action,” said David Crane, Co-Chair of The B Team’s Net-Zero by 2050 Working Group, “With this resource, corporate directors have the tools to turn their business into an enabler of a prosperous and equitable low-carbon future.”
+It’s past time for action,” said David Crane, Co-Chair of The B Team’s Climate Working Group, “With this resource, corporate directors have the tools to turn their business into an enabler of a prosperous and equitable low-carbon future.”

 The expectation of and need for corporate directors to act on the material impacts of climate are only growing.
-To help boards and management teams realise this, the primer also focuses on the adaptability and relevance of the Task Force on Climate-related Financial Disclosure (TCFD) recommendations.
-These guidelines emphasise the financial risks associated with climate as well as how this informs all business strategy.
+To help boards and management teams realize this, the primer also focuses on the adaptability and relevance of the Task Force on Climate-related Financial Disclosure (TCFD) recommendations.
+These guidelines emphasize the financial risks associated with climate as well as how this informs all business strategy.

 For companies committed to net-zero greenhouse gas emissions by 2050, climate competency in the boardroom is especially critical.
 “They’re learning as they go, learning from each other and learning good practices.
-This is important, but it’s not always easy,” said Mary Robinson, co-chair of The B Team’s Net-Zero by 2050 Working Group, “Companies really have to work at it and give that leadership.”
+This is important, but it’s not always easy,” said Mary Robinson, co-chair of The B Team’s Climate Working Group, “Companies really have to work at it and give that leadership.”

 For their long-term vitality, these companies must ensure climate oversight at the board-level is thorough and part of this leadership.
 “Too often companies approach sustainability oversight as a check-the-box exercise, and they are not getting strong results,” said Veena Ramani, director of Capital Market Systems program at Ceres, “Companies with the right board systems for sustainability, that is the right mandates, the right people, and the right incentives, can be top performers.”